Creating and Filling Histograms

 svcMgr.THistSvc.MaxFileSize=-1 #speeds up jobs that output lots of histograms

-tip Just as for trees, you can assign a different stream name to your algorithm, and create the output file with a different stream name.
-Allowing you to create multiple files from multiple algorithms.
+tip Trees and histograms follow the same formalism for output.
+In both cases, you can assign a different stream name to your algorithm and create the output file with a different stream name, allowing you to create multiple files from multiple algorithms.

 Check, commit and push your changes